Scotland edged out by Sweden in friendly

 Scotland mostly defended effectively in blustery conditions, while struggling to fashion clear chances.

-The loss is a first in four games under Martinez Losa.
+It is the first defeat in four games under Martinez Losa.

 Sweden - despite making 10 changes - represented a significant step up in quality compared to Hungary and the Faroe Islands, Scotland's defeated opponents to date under their new Spanish head coach in World Cup qualifying.

-As Scotland tried to build out from the back, the visitors pressed them smartly to force mistakes, and twice came close before the break.
+As Scotland tried to build out from the back, the visitors pressed them smartly to force mistakes, and twice went close before the break.

 Anna Anvegard hooked a shot onto the bar from a tight angle after Rachel Corsie's sclaffed clearance, and Erin Cuthbert somehow cleared a shot from point-blank range off the line after a slack pass out of defence.

-Martinez Losa made five alterations to the side as he sought to examine different options early in his tenure and, while they were relatively comfortable in defence, they struggled to make their mark in Sweden box.
+Martinez Losa made five alterations to the side as he sought to examine different options early in his tenure and, while they were relatively comfortable in defence, they struggled to make their mark in Sweden's box.

 Caroline Weir's tame long-range strike and Cuthbert's free kick on target were as close as they came, despite coming close to some clearer openings before failing to find the final shot or pass at the crucial moment.